 Minerals-Commission-Trains-Staff-on-Drone-Piloting-at-Paa-Grant-University-of-Mines-and-Technology-(UMaT)

-Minerals Commission Trains Staff on Drone Piloting at Paa Grant University of Mines and Technology (UMaT)
+Minerals Commission Trains Staff on Drone Piloting at Paa Grant University of Mines and Technology (UMaT).

 The Minerals Commission organized a 5-day drone piloting training for staff across its offices at the Paa Grant University of Mines and Technology, Tarkwa.
 The initiative is part of the ongoing automation and digitization of the Commission to enhance regulatory control and compliance.
 The focus of this round of training is to build the capacity of staff on emerging industry trends, cutting-edge technologies and relevant skills required for effective monitoring and efficient regulatory enforcement using drones.
 The training programme is part of a series of capacity building interventions started in August 2023.
 The programme was facilitated by a team of experts led by the lead instructor on the Remote Pilot Aircraft Systems (RPAS) and Head of the Geomatic Engineering Department, Prof. Saviour Mantey of Paa Grant University of Mines and Technology.